 For context, the descriptions of each of these pathologies are presented below.

-• Machiavellianism.
+Machiavellianism.
 Nicolo Machiavelli, a Florentine poet, musician, playwright, and keen observer of political power, is best remembered for The Prince, a biting but accurate treatise on the practical application of power in politics.
-Machiavellianism is defined as the proclivity to manipulate and exploit using power, intimidation, charm, or other such methods to get what they want.
+Machiavellianism is defined as the proclivity to manipulate and exploit using power, intimidation, charm, or other such methods to get what one wants.
 People high on this trait tend to be strategic and prioritize their own interests above those of others.
 They see others as instruments to help them get their way.
 But they can also have a smooth and persuasive exterior.

 Diligent hiring practices are crucial in cultivating a positive organizational culture.
+Your selection system should be focused on job-related behaviors, past relevant experience and alignment with your culture and values.
 Seek out people with strong intellectual, interpersonal, integrity, and intensity competencies, and vigilantly avoid people with traits associated with the Dark Triad.
-That roadmap leads to resilient teams that foster growth, success, and ethical conduct.
 Comprehensive testing, realistic job previews, structured interviews, and thorough background checks offer the roadmap for steering clear of toxic influences and fostering a workplace of collaboration, innovation, and long-term prosperity.

 We help managers make better decisions, especially when it comes to hiring and developing people.
 Call for a free, no obligation consultation about your current selection practices and unique problems or issues you may be facing.